-Property Default Description hbase.bucketcache.combinedcache.enabled true When BucketCache is enabled, use it as a L2 cache for LruBlockCache.
-If set to true, indexes and Bloom filters are kept in the LruBlockCache and the data blocks are kept in the BucketCache. hbase.bucketcache.ioengine none (BucketCache is disabled by default) Where to store the contents of the BucketCache.
-Its value can be offheap, heap or file:PATH where PATH is the path to the file that host the file-based cache.

-Property Default Description hfile.block.cache.size 0.4 A float between 0.0 and 1.0.
+Property Default Description hbase.bucket.cache.combinedcache.enabled true When BucketCache is enabled, use it as a L2 cache for LruBlockCache.
+If set to true, indexes and Bloom filters are kept in the LruBlockCache and the data blocks are kept in the BucketCache hbase.bucketcache.ioengine none (BucketCache is disabled by default) Where to store the contents of the BucketCache.
+Either onheap or file:/path/to/file. hfile.block.cache.size 0.4 A float between 0.0 and 1.0.
 This factor multiplied by the Java heap size is the size of the L1 cache.
+In other

-In other words, the percentage of the Java heap to use for the L1 cache. hbase.bucketcache.size not set When using BucketCache, this is a float that represents one of two different values , depending on whether it is a floating-point decimal less than 1.0 or an integer greater than 1.0.
+Property Default Description words, the percentage of the Java heap to use for the L1 cache. hbase.bucketcache.size not set When using BucketCache, this is a float that represents one of two different values, depending on whether it is a floating-point decimal less than 1.0 or an integer greater than 1.0.
 If less than 1.0, it represents a percentage of total heap memory size to give to the cache.
 If greater than 1.0, it represents the capacity of the cache in megabytes hbase.bucketcache.bucket.sizes 4, 8, 16, 32, 40, 48, 56, 64, 96, 128, 192, 256, 384, 512 KB A comma-separated list of sizes for buckets for the BucketCache if you prefer to use multiple sizes.
 The sizes should be multiples of the default blocksize, ordered from smallest to largest.
 The sizes you use will depend on your data patterns.
 This parameter is experimental. -XX:MaxDirectMemorySize MaxDirectMemorySize = BucketCache + 1 A JVM option to configure the maximum amount of direct memory available to the JVM.
 It is automatically calculated and configured based on the following formula: MaxDirectMemorySize = BucketCache size + 1 GB for other features using direct memory, such as DFSClient.
 For example, if the BucketCache size is 8 GB, it will be -XX:MaxDirectMemorySize=9G.

-- 1. 20% minimum reserved for operations and rpc call queues - 2. hbase.regionserver.global.memstore.size: default is 0.4, which means 40% - 3. hbase.regionserver.global.memstore.size + hfile.block.cache.size ≤0.80, which means 80% - 4. hfile.block.cache.size: default is 0.4, which means 40% - 5. slack reserved for HDFS SCR/NIO: number of open HFiles \ hbase.dfs.client.read.shortcircuit.buffer.size, where hbase.dfs.client.read.shortcircuit.buffer.size is set to 128k.
+1. 20% minimum reserved for operations and rpc call queues

+- 2. hbase.regionserver.global.memstore.size: default is 0.4, which means 40% - 3. hbase.regionserver.global.memstore.size + hfile.block.cache.size ≤0.80, which means 80% - 4. hfile.block.cache.size: default is 0.4, which means 40% - 5. slack reserved for HDFS SCR/NIO: number of open HFiles hbase.dfs.client.read.shortcircuit.buffer.size, where hbase.dfs.client.read.shortcircuit.buffer.size is set to 128k.